Morgan and Paul Olliges are Christian YouTubers who make videos addressing social and cultural issues from a Christian perspective.

 I wonder if she donated all the money made from that video to places that support women going through unexpected pregnancies?
 When was the last time Morgan (and Paul) threw a baby shower for a single, expecting mother?
 Or voted for politicians that support paid maternity/paternity leave, paid sick leave, and universal healthcare?
 Why aren’t they fostering right now?

-Simply put, they’re not really pro-life, they’re pro-whatever-they-can-hold-over-others-to feel-morally-superior-whilst-not-actually-doing-anything-to-help-anybody .
+Simply put, people like Paul and Morgan are not really pro-life, they’re pro-whatever-they-can-hold-over-others-to feel-morally-superior-whilst-not-actually-doing-anything-to-help-anybody .

 Birth Control

-To modern Christians “birth control” seems to only mean the pill, when there exists other, natural methods of birth control that have been around for ages as well as birth control for men.
-Morgan and Paul are actually pretty okay here in that Morgan says it’s a personal conviction and you should ask God.
-In their reacting video, she admits she should’ve put a bit more thought into their first video on this topic.
+To modern Christians “birth control” seems to only mean the pill, when there exists other methods of birth control that have been around for ages as well as birth control for men.
+This includes condoms, vasectomies, tube tying, etc.

-God instructed Adam and Eve to be fruitful and multiply (Genesis), this was however before the Fall and also applies to more than just pumping out kids, but multiplying believers too.
-If God had a preference as to how many kids one should have, He would’ve mentioned it (or made us like capable or birthing litters).
-Unlike smart phones, which weren’t around back then, birth has been around since the beginning of time.
-Movements, like the quiverfull movement, are based off Biblical clownery rather than Biblical truth.
+God instructed Adam and Eve to be fruitful and multiply (Genesis).
+This was however before the Fall and also applies to more than just pumping out kids, but multiplying believers too.
+If God had a preference as to how many kids one should have, He would’ve mentioned it in the Bible.

 Politics

-Morgan and Paul also have some third-wheel here saying he won’t lose friendships over political views.
-It’s clear he’s not talking about people who’d be more than happy to genocide anyone who’s not like them here.
-Also, we know Jesus said to tie a stone around the neck of anyone who harms children and throw them in the ocean so like yeah, even from a Biblical perspective, there are some views/issues we should indeed cut people off for.
+Also, Jesus said to tie a stone around the neck of anyone who harms children and throw them in the ocean so like yeah, even from a Biblical perspective, there are some views/issues we should indeed cut people off for.

 Bikinis/Modesty